 AIMS

-International Long-term care Policy Network (ILPN) is a network of researchers, policy-makers and other stakeholders with the aim to promote the global exchange of evidence and knowledge on LTC policy.
+The International Long-term care Policy Network (ILPN) is a network for researchers, policy-makers and other stakeholders, and aims to promote the global exchange of evidence and knowledge on long-term Care (LTC) policy.

-ILPN was launched in September 2010 and is based at the London School of Economics and Political Science (LSE), United Kingdom.
+ILPN was launched in September 2010 and is based at the Care Policy and Evaluation Centre (CPEC) at the London School of Economics and Political Science (LSE).
 It is the first network of its kind providing an interface between researchers, policy makers and other stakeholders facilitating contributions to and sharing of evidence for shaping LTC policies and practice.

 RATIONALE